hawkaii/TrustLink_backend/README.md

 ---

+## StarkNet Integration

+### Instructions

+Refer to the [StarkNet Instructions](./starknet_instructions.md) file for detailed steps on performing transactions using StarkNet.

+### Endpoints

+StarkNet-specific endpoints are included in the [endpoints.md](./endpoints.md) file under the "StarkNet" section.

+---

 ## Variables

 To configure the application, create a `.env` file in the root directory of the backend project and define the following variables: